 More recently we have a disease that has impacted the Horse Chestnut tree and once again we are seeing a beautiful species of tree go into an irreversible decline.
 Sadly the Horse Chestnut population is unlikely to fully recover from the disease that is now affecting it.

-Development of a site:
+2. Development or construction of a site

 When an urban site is to be developed there may be trees that will ultimately effect the planning proposals and have therefore been approved for felling and removal.
 A selected number of trees and shrubs may need to be removed prior to commencement of the construction of new foundations, fence lines and new buildings.